antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 We use this data to understand traffic, debug website issues, and see which parts of the site people actually use.

 - The current web application does not initialize mobile push-notification or live-activity features.
+- When you are signed in, your bean records may contain a `review_nudge_scheduled_at` timestamp set by the mobile app to remember that it already scheduled a local "write a review" reminder for that bean.
+The web app does not schedule local reminders, but this timestamp may be synced with your account.
 - The website includes a Vercel-provided tracking script configured at deployment time.
 - Based on the repository code, that script is used for website analytics and may collect standard technical and usage data such as page views, referrer, browser, operating system, device type, screen size, language, time of visit, and approximate country or region inferred from IP address.
 - The exact analytics fields and whether cookies or similar technologies are used depend on the deployed configuration of that script.